OdongAlican/articles-capstone-project/README.md

 - Run `bundle install` to install the Gemfiles
 - Run `db:migrate` to install the Gemfiles
 - From the root directory, run `rails server` to start the Project on `localhost:3000`

+## Usage section

 - Sign Up in the application and create categories
 - Continue and also create an article.
 - Assign an article a category
 - Upvote an article and notice that it takes the bigger section on the home page.
 - When through, Log out of the application and you will notice that other users can also view the     created articles but cannot create their own unless they sign up

+## Checking the tests with RSpec
+The tests for the model and controllers was implemented using RSpec gem.
+To execute these test cases, run `bundle exec rspec ` to display the test cases of the application.

 ## Author